Aaron-2792/web-resume/README.md

 Developed by Aaron Rader as part of a Software Engineering project.
 Assisted by ChatGPT for documentation and structuring.

-Maintained by: Aaron RaderContact: LinkedIn | Email: Aaron92727@hotmail.com
+Maintained by: Aaron Rader | Email: aaronrader@lewisu.edu